 For Christmas last year, I got a T-shirt that read, “I’m silently correcting your grammar.”
 At first I thought it was a jerky gift (sorry, Jenny), but then I thought, “Eh, it’s true.”
 And now I kind of like it.
 As a copyeditor trained to spot every tiny error (Is that a hyphen instead of an en dash?
-No way, bugger.), I can’t help but see mistakes everywhere—on signs, in emails, in—gasp—newspapers.
+No way, bugger.), I can’t help but see mistakes everywhere—on signs, in emails, in—gasp—news stories.
 I just can’t turn off the editor.

 But when I spot an error in other people’s speech and writing, I usually silently correct them, instead of actually telling them they made a mistake.
 Correcting people’s grammar is a quick way to lose friends and become known as a stuffy know-it-all.